Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Herne Hill has 32 active public transport stops, all of which are bus stops.
-These stops are served by two different routes that together offer 110 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents typically located just 105 meters from the nearest stop.
+These stops are served by two routes that together provide 110 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 105 meters from the nearest stop.
+Most residents commute outward due to Herne Hill being primarily residential.
+Cars remain the dominant mode of transport at 89%.
+Vehicle ownership averages 2.2 per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport